Talking points as England host Wales in World Cup warm-up

 England need a response after comprehensive defeat in Cardiff.

-England and Wales meet at Twickenham on Saturday in their second World Cup warm-up Test.
+England and Wales meet at Twickenham on Saturday in their second Rugby World Cup warm-up Test.

 Wales won the opening encounter, scoring 14 unanswered second-half points as tries from Gareth Davies and George North saw them home 20-9.